Kahsolt/VQLS-JiuZhang-PennyLane/README.md

 - run `submit.ipynb` with jupyter
   - run `python run_VALA.py` if you wanna reproduce the training
   - read [METHOD.md](./METHOD.md) for the theoretical story
+- run `submit_qubo.ipynb` with jupyter, we owe the raw idea to @铅笔芯奇
+  - I must admit that `VALA` method is more like a simulator toy, and the `qubo` method is more practical & promising on real-chip and the future!

 Example of `run_VALA.py` run: